 The Maryland Courts website lists resources including links to peruse the Maryland Constitution, links to the National Constitution Center's educational resources, other lesson plans, interactive quizzes and more engaging information.

-Montpelier, a museum of American history, is celebrating Constitution Day with free open house tours, hands-on family-friendly activities, a buffet lunch and live music.
+Montpelier, a museum of American history, is celebrating Constitution Day with house tours, garden and archaeology tours, a food truck, live music, Mr. Madison onsite, and a sale in the Museum Shop.
 Visit the Montpelier website for details.
 Optional: listen to their podcast, American Dissent.

 The NEA provides lesson plans, activities, quizzes, and videos for grades 6-8.